 This turkey stock recipe will show you how to make turkey stock with perfect results.
 You’ll never buy store bought stock again after you taste how delicious this Turkey Stock recipe is!

-Turkey Stock is the base to great gravy, sauce and stuffing.
-Make your own for robust flavor and maximum health benefits.
+Turkey Stock is the base to a great gravy, sauce and stuffing.
+Make your own for robust flavor and maximum health benefits!

 When is the prime time to make turkey stock?
 After you make turkey of course, Thanksgiving!
 The best time to make is stock is when turkey bones are plentiful and perfectly roasted.

 Stock is one of those things that chefs find to be intensely satisfying.
 However home cooks tend to find it time consuming and not as fulfilling.
 After taking a quick poll on my Facebook page, I realized many folks are intimidated by stock making.
 Or have tried it and found it lacked flavor or substance.